Nipper Pat Daly

 Nipper Pat Daly, real name Patrick Clifford Daley (17 February 1913 – 25 September 1988), was a British boxer who fought professionally between 1923 and 1931.
 He made his professional debut at the age of nine or 10, achieved widespread fame in his mid teens as British boxing's 'Wonderboy', then retired from pro boxing at age 17.

-Renowned sportswriter Frank Butler heralded Daly 'the best young prospect we ever had'.
-He is probably the youngest boxer ever to make The Ring magazine's top-ten world ratings, and it is thought that he is also the youngest-ever professional boxer.
+Renowned sportswriter Frank Butler named Daly 'the best young prospect we ever had'.
+He is believed to be the youngest boxer ever to make The Ring magazine's top-ten world ratings, and it is thought that he was also the youngest-ever professional boxer.

 Early life

 Born in Abercrave, Wales, he moved to Marylebone, London at the age of five, then moved again with his family to the Canadian mining town of Wayne, Alberta in 1920.
 Within two years the family returned to Marylebone, and shortly afterwards he started to take boxing lessons at the Marylebone Road gym of 'Professor' Andrew Newton, one of Britain's leading trainers of the day, who coached and managed Daly for most of his career.